astrovishalthakur/space_invaders/README.md

 ## Feedback

-If you have any feedback, please reach out to us at astrovishalthakur@gmail.com
+If you have any feedback, please reach out to me at astrovishalthakur@gmail.com